Groundhog Blues Club presents...

 VENUE ADDRESS: Bowring Park, Haygate Rd, Wellington, Telford, TF1 1QX

 Festival attendees must leave the site by 10:30pm.
-Please leave the site quietly to respect our local residents during this period.
-Please make sure when you leave the site that you do not leave any rubbish behind.
+Please leave the site quietly and respect our local residents.
+Please make sure when you leave the site that you do not leave any personal items behind and that you leave any rubbish in the bins provided.

 Please click on the map below to view it in full screen.